george-hawkins/breadboard-vtx-control/README.md

     # set tlm_halfduplex=ON
     # save

+It turns out that these are actually the default values and it was changing them (according to the instructions of various online tutorials) that had caused my problems.

 After this, I could go to the _TELEMETRY_ page for my model, on my transmitter, and select _Discover new sensors_.
 In addition to RSSI and RxBt (which come directly from the RX and are available even if telemetry hasn't been set up as described above), it discovered an array of additional sensors - i.e. all those listed [here](https://github.com/betaflight/betaflight/blob/master/docs/Telemetry.md#available-sensors) for Betaflight.

 Note: the setting `tlm_inverted` seems a little confusing.
-The S.PORT signal is an inverted serial signal and F3 and F7 STM32 MPUs can handle this inversion but MPUs like the F4 require and external inverter.
+The S.PORT signal is an inverted serial signal and F3 and F7 STM32 MCUs can handle this inversion but MCUs like the F4 require and external inverter.
 So `tlm_inverted` is not about the inverted nature of the underlying S.PORT signal but about whether it has been inverted again (to become uninverted) by an external inverter.
 For this F7 based board an external inverter is unnecessary so `tlm_inverted` is set to `OFF`.

 Hardware UART pins
 ------------------

 You can skip over this section, it just covers my experimentation with hardware UART pins.

-With an MPU like the ESP32, almost every pin can be used as a UART pin.
-However, with this STM32 MPU, you don't appear to have much (any?) freedom when it comes to to assigning pins to UARTs.
+With an MCU like the ESP32, almost every pin can be used as a UART pin.
+However, with this STM32 MCU, you don't appear to have much (any?) freedom when it comes to to assigning pins to UARTs.
 I couldn't work out the scheme to what is and isn't allowed.

 In `target.h` various pins are assigned to UARTs 5, 6, 7 and 8 but those UARTs are not actually enabled.